ncduy0303/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch a Sketch
-Etch a sketch game created with HTML, CSS and JS.
+A simple sketch pad created with HTML, CSS and JS.